andrewrothstein/ansible-consul_cluster/README.md

 Role for configuring a [Consul](https://www.consul.io/) cluster.
 Relies principally on the existence of two host groups.

 1. consul: all hosts that participate in the cluster whether server or client.
-2. consul-agent-server: all hosts that participate in the RAFT as servers.
+2. consul_servers: all hosts that participate in the RAFT as servers.

 Requirements
 ------------